alexandrosdelas/TLG/TLG220b2_Changelog.md

   - The storage room can now be accessed after the Guldan cinematic
 - Replaced visibility on Chapel and Garden Gate with Fog of War
 - Garona's mana is now 100% after cinematics
-- Replaced a Tome of Greater Experience with multiple Tomes of Experience
 - Cook now remains invulnerable
+- Added a Mana and a Life Egg
+- Removed a Tome of Knowledge

 ### User Interface
 * Order
   - The proper quest requirement is now completed when reading an Order message
   - Replaced hint about the correspondence with a transmission by Khadgar
   - Improved description for Message from Lothar
+  - All quest requirements are now properly marked as completed
+  - Improved descriptions for Order Messages
+  - The Order Messages are now removed after usage
 * BanquetVision
   - Added explanation as to why Khadgar needs to get into the Banquet Hall
   - Removed dialog button Nothing